leaderlord1/Emesis-Blue/README.md

 Latest Change: Added current stuff

-If you want to upload stuff, add it in the 'other folder'
+If you want to upload stuff, add it in the 'other' folder

 # Model List: